oslabs-beta/DenoCacheQL/README.md

 ### How To Implement Caching Functionailty

-Once you've imported the module and created your DenoCache instance, you'll be able to access the DenoCache functions from the context.
+Once you've imported the module and created your DenoCache instance, you'll be able to access the DenoCache functions from the context argument.
 Because DenoCache implmentation is modular, you can choose the specific resolvers in which you want to use the caching functionality.
 One easy way to implement the caching functionality is by wrapping your resolver logic as a callback inside the DenoCache cache function, as demonstrated below.

 ```
 const resolvers = {